esthedebeste/poggies/readme.md

   <small>PS, if it does contain a ), this won't work</small>
 - You can stack [], {}, and <>!
 For example, to put a line break in the middle of a span:
   `span[Line 1]{br}[Line 2]` ==> `<span>Line 1<br/>Line 2</span>`
-- Poggies also supports ESM, so you can also import things using `import { ____ } from "poggies"`!
 - renderFile caches files, so your poor CPU doesn't have to parse everything again!
-  In a small test this lead to a huge ~4ms to ~0.015ms improvement!
+  In a small test this lead to a huge ~3.6ms to ~0.015ms improvement!
-- Poggies has a bunch of JSDocs built in, meaning that your IDE will be able to show you a bit of a description about Poggies' functions and classes!